errata-ai/Microsoft/README.md

 This repository contains a [Vale-compatible](https://github.com/errata-ai/vale) implementation of the [*Microsoft Writing Style Guide*](https://docs.microsoft.com/en-us/style-guide/welcome/) ([LICENSE](https://github.com/MicrosoftDocs/microsoft-style-guide/blob/master/LICENSE)).

-The goal is to showcase how to build and maintain a full-featured style guide for Vale, including examples of every available [extension point](https://errata-ai.github.io/vale/styles/#extension-points) and a test suite using [Cucumber](https://cucumber.io/), [`yamllint`](https://github.com/adrienverge/yamllint), and [Travis CI](https://travis-ci.org/).
+The goal is to showcase how to build and maintain a full-featured style guide for Vale, including many examples of using [extension points](https://errata-ai.github.io/vale/styles/#extension-points) and a test suite using [Cucumber](https://cucumber.io/), [`yamllint`](https://github.com/adrienverge/yamllint), and [Travis CI](https://travis-ci.org/).

 ## Getting Started